HerVenture: Unlocking business skills for women entrepreneurs in Vietnam

 - 60% were enabled to improve product marketing

-Our infographic on the right gives a great overview of the outcomes HerVenture has had on women entrepreneurs in Vietnam who’ve used the app, and you can hear from them directly as they discuss what the app has meant for them below:
+Our infographic below gives a great overview of the outcomes HerVenture has had on women entrepreneurs in Vietnam who’ve used the app, and you can hear from them directly as they discuss what the app has meant for them in the videos above and below:

 We are soon launching an eighth HerVenture learning track focused on digital marketing.
 This has emerged as a user priority through research carried out by the Foundation with women entrepreneurs on how COVID-19 has affected them and what their emerging needs are in response, as well as market research we recently conducted in Vietnam and Indonesia for our newly-launched WEAVE programme, of which HerVenture is a component.